-- To identify the sources and agencies through which patriarchy functions not only in everyday life but as a system of thought over the historical development of society. - To look into exploitation both explicit and implicit as important expositions of patriarchy, as a systematic thought and practice which are looked into for a holistic approach towards the idea of patriarchy and the patriarchal system it supports.
+- Identify the sources and agencies through which patriarchy operates, both in everyday life and as a system of thought throughout the historical development of society. - Examine both explicit and implicit forms of exploitation as key experssions of patriarchy, analysing them for a comprehensive understanding of patriarchy and the system it supports.